stavbarak/CircularAudioPlayer/README.md

           title: "Critical Dad"
 		}
    ]);
-    //your player will not show up until you execure .beready(). afterwhich you can no longer add new tracks. player1.beReady();
+    //your player will not show up until you execure .beready().
+Afterwhich you can no longer add new tracks. player1.beReady();
 ```
 Notice that these commands can be chained together.